 Some of the material in Compass is restricted to members of the Five College community.
 By logging in, you may be able to gain additional access to certain collections or items.
 If you have questions about access or logging in, please use the form on the Contact Page.

 Records of the YWCA of the U.S.A.
 Community Division "Arizona Project" followed by administrative records, reports and correspondence concerning the history, program and certification of the YWCA of Bisbee, Arizona.
 "The Arizona Project" was a project to study the development, expansion and leadership of associations in Arizona.
 The project assesses the existing associations, community need, relationship to community leaders and organizations, as well as the need to have leadership representing the Mexican American women of the communities and to improve cooperation and relationships across the diverse population.
 Correspondence, minutes and reports follow the project from it's inception to final report.
 Documents concerning the administration and history of the YWCA of Brisbee include basic standards reports, certification materials, constitutions, bylaws and historical overviews.
 Visitation reports for the association are more narrative in nature and include program descriptions, reports of challenges and successes, and discussion of personnel and management needs.

-Arizona, Sophia Smith Collection, MS 324, Smith College Special Collections, Northampton, Massachusetts.
+Arizona, Sophia Smith Collection of Women's History, MS 00324, Smith College Special Collections, Northampton, Massachusetts.